suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 # Interpreter Behavior {#interpreter-behavior}

 This section describes the behavior of the manifest interpreter.
 This section focuses primarily on interpreting commands in the manifest.
-However, there are several other important behaviors of the interpreter: encoding version detection, rollback protection, and authenticity verification are chief among these.
+However, there are several other important behaviors of the interpreter: encoding version detection , rollback protection, and authenticity verification are chief among these (see {{interpreter-setup}}).

-## Interpreter Setup
+## Interpreter Setup {#interpreter-setup}

 Prior to executing any command sequence, the interpreter or its host application MUST inspect the manifest version field and fail when it encounters an unsupported encoding version.
 Next, the interpreter or its host application MUST extract the manifest sequence number and perform a rollback check using this sequence number.
 The exact logic of rollback protection may vary by application, but it has the following properties: